 Katalin Wishart, J.D.

-In her first two years as a grantwriter, Katalin Wishart secured approximately $2.3 million in funding from cities, counties, the state of Colorado and foundations.
+Katalin Wishart manages JVA annual clients, providing grantwriting and funding research services.
+Since becoming a grantwriter, Katalin has secured more than $4.25 million in funding.
 Katalin’s grantwriting is informed by her connections with clients, which allow her to gain a thorough understanding of how they operate and the needs of the communities they serve.
 In addition to writing grant proposals, she researches funding opportunities, helps clients develop strategies for seeking funding, and advises them on the best tactics for approaching particular funders.

 Prior to joining the nonprofit sector as a grantwriter, Katalin practiced law with a focus on estate planning and elder law.
 Not only did she enjoy helping clients with complex legal issues, she also loved talking to them and learning about their joys and struggles.
-From working for a daily newspaper through practicing law and grantwriting, the thread that ties her career together is her passion for research, writing and connecting with people.
+From working for a daily newspaper through practicing law and grantwriting, the thread that ties her career together is her passion for connecting with people to create positive change.

-In 2018, Katalin wrote close to 50 grants, resulting in nearly $1 million in funding for Colorado nonprofits.
+Katalin writes close to 50 grants each year, with more than $2 million awarded in 2019 for Colorado nonprofits.
 Her wins for JVA clients include awards from the following funders:

 - Delta Dental of Colorado Responsive Grant, $124,144